Centro direzionale di Napoli

-The Centro direzionale is a business district in Naples, Italy, close to the station of Napoli Centrale, they constitute an entire citadel.
+The Centro direzionale (Italian for "Managerial Center") is a business district in Naples, Italy close to the Napoli Centrale railway station.
 Designed by the Japanese architect Kenzō Tange, the entire complex was completed in 1995.
 It is the first cluster of skyscrapers to have been built in Italy or southern Europe.

 History

 The project of the Centro direzionale dates back to 1964.
 It was designed in 1982 by Japanese architect Kenzo Tange.